lamondlu/Library/README.md

 ![Service Discovery](https://github.com/lamondlu/BookLibrary/blob/master/Documents/Architecture/20180108211340.png)
 - The nginx will do the load balance work.
-- All the web or api instances will be registered in the consul server.
+- All the web or api instances will be registered in the consul server when the instance started.
 - Consul template will listen the consul server, if there is new instance, consul template will update the nginx.conf with assigned template and restart the nginx server, so the new instance will be connected with the nginx server correctly.